ampache/ampache.org-docs/docs/docs/configuration/jellyfin.md

 [Rewrite Rules](/docs/installation/rewrite-rules) for how to set this up on Apache, nginx and other webservers.

-If rewriting is fine but the client still cannot connect, confirm the backend is actually enabled: a request to `/jellyfin/System/Ping` returns `503 Service Unavailable` with the message `Jellyfin backend is disabled` until you turn on **Use Jellyfin backend** above.
+If rewriting is fine but the client still cannot connect, confirm the backend is actually enabled.

+A request to `/jellyfin/System/Ping` returns `503 Service Unavailable` with the message `Jellyfin backend is disabled` until you turn on **Use Jellyfin backend** above.

 ```shell
 curl -i https://demo.ampache.dev/jellyfin/System/Ping